vsanc1/bcog200-final-project/README.md

 10 seconds if you level the scores to be less than 3 apart!
 I added music, a cute background, and sound effects for a personal touch.

+- Other details:
+  - Object oriented program with objects: Ball and Paddles
+  - Main game loop function that implements a majority of the code:
+    - paddle controls
+    - ball movement logic
+    - ball paddle interaction
+    - paddle powerup logic
+  - Intro Screen function

 ## Installation

 #### Install the required dependencies